RAS-University/robotic-courses/docs/MPC.md

 $^*$_The plots are illustrative and not based on actual numerical simulations._

 The flip side of the story is how to bring the state back to zero.
-We can use thrusters, momentum wheels, etc. to influence the state of the satellite.
-However, using these control inputs also comes with a cost, represented by the term $u(t)^T R u(t)$ in the cost function (2).
+In our case, we can use thrusters, momentum wheels, etc. to influence the state of the satellite, meaning we can use the control input $u(t)$.
+However, using $u(t)$ also comes with a cost, represented by the term $u(t)^\top R u(t)$ in the cost function \eqref{eq:cost_func_ct}.
 If we use too much control input, this term will become large and will also contribute to increasing the cost function $J$.

-The cost function $J$ is a combination of how long the system is away from the origin (non-zero state) and how much non-zero control input we are using to bring it back to the origin.
+The cost function is a combination of how long the system is away from the origin (non-zero state) and how much non-zero control input we are using to bring it back to the origin.
 The goal is to find a balance between these two competing objectives, minimizing the overall cost function $J$.

 The matrices $Q$ and $R$ allow us to determine how much we value the state being zero compared to how much we value the control input to be zero.
 For example, if we set $Q$ to be very "large" and $R$ to be very "small", we are saying that we care a lot about bringing the state back to zero, even if it means using a lot of control input.
 Conversely, if we set $Q$ to be very "small" and $R$ to be very "large", we are saying that we care more about minimizing the control input, even if it means the state takes longer to return to zero.
 We say that a control policy is **aggressive** when $Q$ is large and $R$ is small, and **conservative** when $Q$ is small and $R$ is large.